pranabekka/pranabekka.github.io/content/drafts/looping-gleam-1.md

 In this instance, our base case is when we've looped a given number of times.
-To do this, we give the function a `count` variable and count down till 0.
-As long as the count isn't 0,
-we perform the main body of our loop, but if it reaches 0 or below, we stop.

 Here's what it looks like:

 ```